OpenEvalProject/evals/manuscripts/elife-88956/v1/manuscript.md

 Second, emerging evidence suggests significant links between bacteria and other microorganisms (fungi, phages, etc.), along with their host condition (Shkoporov and Hill, 2019; Pfeiffer and Virgin, 2016; Sovran et al., 2018; Rao et al., 2021; Heisel et al., 2022; Rodrigues, 2018).
 Such transkingdom integration over the microbiome, mycobiome, and virome provides additional insight into the assembly of the microbiota and its relationship with health (e.g. Candida spp.’s influence on bacterial colonization in the gut; Zhang et al., 2022a).
 However, dedicated analytical methods to construct transkingdom networks have mostly lagged behind, whereby studies often opt for simplistic metrics such as cross-kingdom pairwise associations or network connectivity.
 Recently, SPIEC-EASI, a network analysis method originally proposed solely for the bacterial microbiome, has been extended to target transkingdom network construction with successful applications in the skin and airway environments (Tipton et al., 2018; Pattaroni et al., 2022).
 Still, this specialization is relatively simplistic, whereby the extended approach applies centralized log-ratio transformations in a kingdom-specific manner to appropriately normalize the microbial abundances before network construction.
 In the future, dedicated methods for transkingdom network analysis should be developed, that appropriately address each data mode’s special properties and better examine the interplay of different niches of the human microbiome.

-## Longitudinal data analysis and dynamic Bayesian networks
+#### Longitudinal data analysis and dynamic Bayesian networks

 A particular area of multiomics data integration that is likely to grow over the next decade, and will require additional specialized techniques, is the integration of longitudinal multiomics data (Martínez Arbas et al., 2021).
 The repeated measures from such studies may contain either spatial or temporal information.
 Currently, the primary approach to analyzing such data largely depend upon linear mixed models (Lloyd-Price et al., 2019; Mars et al., 2020; Bodein et al., 2019; Bodein et al., 2022).
 To deal with high dimensionality, new regularization methods by adding a penalty term to GLMMs or based upon Gaussian smoothing spline models have been proposed (Schelldorfer et al., 2014; Metwally et al., 2022).

 Dynamic Bayesian networks (DBN) have been applied to such longitudinal data integration (Lugo-Martinez et al., 2019; Ruiz-Perez, 2021; Laccourreye et al., 2024).
 The paper by Lugo-Martinez et al., 2019, only considers longitudinal microbiome data, and those of Ruiz-Perez, 2021, and Laccourreye et al., 2024, are developed for longitudinal multiomics data.
 A DBN is a directed acyclic graph (DAG) where, at each time slice, nodes correspond to taxon abundance, gene expression, and metabolite concentration, and directed edges correspond to their conditional dependencies among these variables.
 These edges are defined as either intra-edges, connecting various omics data from the same time slice, or inter-edges, connecting omics data between consecutive time slices.
 To estimate the DAG, Gaussian distributions and linear structural equation models are often assumed.
 These methods rely on the use of log/log-ratio-transformed data to satisfy the normality assumptions of the underlying models.
 However, for microbiome data, the normality assumption of the log-transformed data does not always hold.
 A critical next step in new methods development is to model longitudinal multiomics data on their original scale, without the need for such transformations.
 A first step toward this end includes the development of longitudinal hurdle models (Vasaikar et al., 2023).

 Both Ruiz-Perez, 2021, and Laccourreye et al., 2024, estimate the DAG using maximum likelihood with BIC to select the structure.
 To reduce the search space, one can impose constraints that allow edges only between certain types of nodes.
 Since causal DAGs might not be identifiable from observational data, we can only estimate the Markov equivalent class.
 A DAG encodes conditional independence relationships via the notion of d-separation.
 In general, several DAGs can encode the same conditional independence relationships, and such DAGs form a Markov equivalence class.
 Two DAGs belong to the same Markov equivalence class if and only if they have the same skeleton and the same v-structures.
 A Markov equivalence class of DAGs can be uniquely represented by a completed partially directed acyclic graph (CPDAG), which is a graph that can contain both directed and undirected edges.
-A CPDAG satisfies the following: Xi→Xj in the CPDAG if Xi→Xj in every DAG in the Markov equivalence class, and Xi−Xj in the CPDAG if the Markov equivalence class contains a DAG for which Xi→Xj as well as a DAG for which Xi←Xj.
+A CPDAG satisfies the following: $X_{i}→X_{j}$ in the CPDAG if $X_{i}→X_{j}$ in every DAG in the Markov equivalence class, and $X_{i}−X_{j}$ in the CPDAG if the Markov equivalence class contains a DAG for which $X_{i}→X_{j}$ as well as a DAG for which $X_{i}←X_{j}$.
 CPDAGs can be estimated from observational data using various algorithms, including the PC algorithm (Kalisch and Buhlmann, 2007) and score-based greedy equivalence search algorithm (Chickering, 2002; Chickering, 2003).

-## Causal inference methods for data integration
+#### Causal inference methods for data integration

 Mediation analysis is an important tool in epidemiological studies for identifying causal mechanisms between a treatment or exposure and an outcome.
 Traditionally, mediation analysis is based on linear structural equation models when both the mediator and outcome are continuous.
 Causal mediation analysis in contrast defines direct and indirect effects through the counterfactual framework, which allows a broader array of outcome variables and sophisticated modeling techniques.
 The core of mediation analysis is the decomposition and the quantification of the total, direct, and indirect effects based on observational data.
 In microbiome studies, one approach is to construct a DAG to link exposure and bacterial abundance to the outcome based on observational data, potentially pointing to the causal bacteria leading to the outcome (Corander et al., 2022).
 However, such a DAG is likely not identifiable from observational data.
 Chakrabortty et al., 2021, provided an approach based on estimating the Markov equivalence class of DAGs and developed a rigor inference methods for causal effects.
 Alternatively, Mendelian randomization (MR), which uses genetic variants as possible instrumental variables, can also potentially be applied to identify the causal bacteria or metabolites that cause clinical phenotypes (Wade and Hall, 2019).
 However, such an MR analysis requires that genetic variants have strong effects on metabolites or bacterial abundances.

 Mediation analysis can be applied to address important biological questions in microbiome studies.
 The goal of such a mediation analysis is to understand the role of gut microbiome in linking the effect of a treatment or risk factor on the outcome, and to estimate both the direct effect and the mediating effect of the treatment on outcomes.
 For example, diet can have effects on two different components of the metabolome: the endogenous metabolome, referring to all metabolites present in a fecal or blood sample of the host, and the food metabolome, which includes metabolites that are derived from food consumption and their subsequent metabolism in the human body (Guasch-Ferré et al., 2018).
 Mediation analysis aims to test and estimate the effects of diet on host metabolome that are mediated through the gut microbiome, where diet is the treatment, gut microbiome is the mediator, and the metabolites are the outcomes.

 Classical mediation analysis centers on a single mediator or intervention variable one at a time (Pearl, 2000; Rubin, 2005; Imai et al., 2010).
 With a continuous outcome, the mediation analysis is often performed through linear structural equation modeling.
-As illustrated in Equation 7, where we omit confounding variables and random errors for simplicity, M is the mediator, T represents the treatment variable, and Y is the outcome variable.
-The mediation effect (or indirect effect) of T through M is the product of two path coefficients: a and b, the direct effect of T is the path coefficient c.
-The path coefficients are estimators from two linear models:(7)E(M)=a0+aT,E(Y)=b0+cT+bM.
+As illustrated in Equation 7, where we omit confounding variables and random errors for simplicity, $M$ is the mediator, $T$ represents the treatment variable, and $Y$ is the outcome variable.
+The mediation effect (or indirect effect) of $T$ through $M$ is the product of two path coefficients: $a$ and $b$, the direct effect of $T$ is the path coefficient $c$.
+The path coefficients are estimators from two linear models:

+$$
+E(M)=a_{0}+aT,E(Y)=b_{0}+cT+bM.
+$$

-Methods for statistical inference of the indirect effect ab are based on either the multivariate delta method, which relies on the assumption that the asymptotic distribution of ab approximates normal (Sobel, 1982), or the bootstrap method (Bollen and Stine, 1990; Shrout and Bolger, 2002; Cheung, 2009).
+Methods for statistical inference of the indirect effect $ab$ are based on either the multivariate delta method, which relies on the assumption that the asymptotic distribution of $ab$ approximates normal (Sobel, 1982), or the bootstrap method (Bollen and Stine, 1990; Shrout and Bolger, 2002; Cheung, 2009).

 Several methods of mediation analysis with microbiome compositions as potential mediators have been developed recently.
 Sohn and Li, 2019, developed a sparse compositional mediation model that can be used to estimate the direct and indirect (or mediation) causal effects utilizing the algebra for compositional data in the simplex space.
 They also developed tests of total and component-wise mediation effects.
 Sohn et al., 2021, further extended this model to binary outcomes.
 Wang et al., 2020, developed a similar mediation analysis method, but used Dirichlet regression to link treatment to microbiome composition.
 Huang and Li, 2022, developed a framework for Bayesian balance mediation analysis, where microbiome balance serves as the mediator.
 Balance is an extension of log-ratio for compositional data, which uses a sequential binary partition to define an orthonormal basis that splits the composition into a series of non-overlapping groups.
 However, for a given study, the balance is unknown.
 Accordingly, they developed a Markov chain Monte Carlo method to simultaneously search for such a balance and to make inference on the mediation effects based on the predictive posterior distribution.